-- a. in execution of a custodial sentence or an alternative custodial sentence of from 20 days to 12 months; or - b. in lieu of day release employment or day release employment and external accommodation for a term of from 3 to 12 months.

-2 The executive authority may order electronic monitoring only if:

-- a. it is not anticipated that the offender will abscond or commit further offences; - b. the offender lives in permanent accommodation; - c. the offender is doing regulated work or training or is similarly occupied for at least 20 hours a week or can be assigned to do the same; - d. the adults living with the offender in the same accommodation consent; and - e. the offender agrees to the implementation plan drawn up for him.
+- 1 At the request of the offender, the executive authority may order the use of electronic devices and their secure attachment to the offender's body (electronic monitoring): - a. in execution of a custodial sentence or an alternative custodial sentence of from 20 days to 12 months; or - in lieu of day release employment or day release employment and external accommodation for a term of from 3 to 12 months. - 2 The executive authority may order electronic monitoring only if: - it is not anticipated that the offender will abscond or commit further offences; - b. the offender lives in permanent accommodation; - the offender is doing regulated work or training or is similarly occupied for at least 20 hours a week or can be assigned to do the same; - the adults living with the offender in the same accommodation consent; and - the offender agrees to the implementation plan drawn up for him.